-The International Cohort program is a continuation of the SUM Distance Education program to countries outside of the United States and will be guided by the Mission Statement, Core Values, Institutional Goals and Institutional Objectives which guide the stateside campus and cohorts of SUM Bible College and Theological Seminary.
-All overseas cohorts will be in agreement with the Theological Statement of SUM and will be guided by the Servant of All (SOA) Philosophy.
-All policies in earlier sections of this catalog will apply to the International Cohort students as well, unless specifically addressed differently in this section below.
+The International Cohort program is an extension of the SUM Distance Education program to the foreign mission field and are guided by the Mission Statement, Core Values, Institutional Goals and Objectives, which guide the stateside main campus and Cohorts of SUM Bible College and Theological Seminary.
+Additionally, all International Cohorts are in agreement with the Statement of Faith of SUM, and adhere to the Servant of All (SOA) Philosophy.
+All policies in earlier sections of this catalog apply to the International Cohorts as well, unless specifically addressed differently in this section.

 As participants in our International Distance Education program, International Cohort students should not be confused with International students who travel to the U.S. to study and obtain their degree with SUM.
-Because International Cohort students are not obtaining I-20 student visas for or traveling to the United States in order to pursue their education, the particular stipulations outlined in the "International Students" section of this catalog do not apply.
+Because International Cohort students are not obtaining I-20 student visas for, or traveling to the United States in order to, pursue their education, the particular stipulations outlined in the "International Students" section of this catalog do not apply.